filviu/blog/content/posts/2011/2011-10-27-error-noticed-in-joomla-site-apache-logs.md

 [cceN_php]
 if ($data) {
 [/cceN_php]
-But modifying core joomla files isn&#8217;t such a hot idea as one user notices.
+But modifying core joomla files isn't such a hot idea as one user notices.
 So the solution is fixing the plugin causing the problem in the first place:

 Edit plugins/system/JoomSEO.php at line 46
 [cceN_php]